Cavadonga galleon

 Here are some of the unique details regarding the design features of 1745 and 1746 British silver coins minted from the captured silver of the Covadonga:

-1746 Lima Six PenceThe obverse of the coin displays a portrait of King George II facing left and the legend around the rim in Latin reads “GEORGIVS II DEI.GRATIA”, which means “George the Second by The Grace of God”.
-Directly underneath the bust of King George is the word “Lima”, which indicates that the silver used for this coin was Spanish silver captured by Commodore Anson from the Covadonga.
+1746 Lima Six PenceThe obverse of the coin was designed by engraver John Tanner (1705-1775) and displays a portrait of King George II facing left and the legend around the rim in Latin reads “GEORGIVS.II.DEI.GRATIA.”, which means “George the Second by The Grace of God”.
+Directly underneath the bust of King George is the word “Lima”, which is a privy mark that indicates that the silver used for this coin was Spanish silver captured by Commodore Anson from the Covadonga.

-1746 Lima six pence rev.The reverse shows the date 1746 separated by a crown, the shields of Great Britain’s domains are below.
-The abbreviated Latin legend continues from the obverse around the rim, which reads: “M.B.F ET H. REX.FD.B.ET.LD.SRI.A.T.ET.E”.
-In Latin, this reads “Magnae Britannieae, Franciae ET Hiberniae REX Fidei Defensor Brunsviciensis ET Luneburgensis Dux, Sacri Romani Imperii Archi-Thesaurarius ET Elector” The translation in English is: “King of Great Britain, France (Normandy) and Ireland, Defender of the Faith, Duke of Brunswick and Luneburg, Arch Treasurer and Elector of the Holy Roman Empire”
+1746 Lima six pence rev.The reverse of the coin was designed by engraver Johann Ochs (1673-1749) and displays crowned cruciform shields representing Great Britain’s domains, a central garter star, and the date of either 1745 or 1746.
+The abbreviated Latin legend continues from the obverse around the rim reads: “M.B.F.
+ET H. REX.FD.B.ET.L.D.SRI.A.T.ET.E”.
+In Latin, this is: “Magnae Britannieae, Franciae Et Hiberniae Rex Fidei Defensor Brunsviciensis Et Luneburgensis Dux, Sacri Romani Imperii Archi-Thesaurarius Et Elector”.
+The translation in English is: “King of Great Britain, France (Normandy) and Ireland, Defender of the Faith, Duke of Brunswick and Luneburg, Arch Treasurer and Elector of the Holy Roman Empire

-In the center of the reverse are four crowned shields arranged in a cruciform pattern.
-Each shield represents different parts of the British realm:
+The four crowned shields represents different parts of the British realm:

 • England is represented by three lions passant guardant.